 inbound visa costs & the cost of the Immigration Health Surcharge

 * The University Composition Fee varies for different types of students; applicants should see the Graduate Studies prospectus for full details about precise amounts.
-Where a student from the European Union has been successful in gaining a fees award from public authorities they must accept this and the Trust will not pay these fees.
+Where a student has been successful in gaining a fees award from public authorities (such as the UKRI) they must accept this and the Trust will not pay these fees.